Governance at St Matthew’s Catholic Primary School

-In all types of schools, governing bodies should have a strong focus on three core strategic functions:
+In all types of schools, the governing committee’s should have a strong focus on three core strategic functions:

 - Ensuring clarity of vision, ethos and strategic direction;